 - The teams should dress in business casual for orientation and the networking dinner.

-- During the onsite working sessions throughout the weekend, teams can wear casual dress, though they should remember that they will be meeting with Executive Coaches and business community members onsite on Friday and Saturday.
+- During the onsite working sessions throughout the weekend, teams can wear casual dress, though they should remember that they will be meeting with Executive Coaches and business community members onsite during the weekend.

 - For the culminating event and presentations, teams should dress in business professional attire without any indication of school affiliation.
 Teams should also remove their name badges before the presentations.